digitalheir/cebuano-dictionary-js/readme.md

 ## Stemmer

-A JSON list of word roots is available at https://publicdomainreview.cloudant.com/cebuano_dictionary/_design/show/_list/keyset/heads?group_level=1
+A JSON list of word roots used in the stemmer is available at https://publicdomainreview.cloudant.com/cebuano_dictionary/_design/show/_list/keyset/normalized_heads_where_pos_is_not_empty_string?group_level=1

+A JSON list of all heads is available at https://publicdomainreview.cloudant.com/cebuano_dictionary/_design/show/_list/keyset/heads?group_level=1